Mont Blanc (dessert): Variations

 A simplified version mixes crème de marrons with crème fraîche and serves it in a bowl, with no "mountain".

-Traditional patisseries in Shanghai often have chestnut vermicelli cut into short bits, and laid atop a base of sponge cake, the thickness of which may vary.
+Traditional patisseries in Shanghai often have chestnut vermicelli cut into short pieces, and laid atop a base of sponge cake, the thickness of which may vary.
 Shanghainese chestnut Mont Blanc also feature a heavy unwhipped cream topping and may be served in cups.
-Such style is said to have been created by a German pastry chef at the city's first European patisserie, Kaisiling, and over time it has become a Shanghainese staple under the unassuming name “li zi dan gao” or chestnut cake.
+Such style is said to have been created by a German pastry chef at the city's first European patisserie, Kaisiling, and over time it has become a Shanghainese staple under the name "li zi dan gao" or chestnut cake.

 In Japan, sometimes pumpkin, squash, and purple yam are used instead of chestnuts, and along with chestnuts, sometimes cocoa or matcha are added.
-There are also fruit Mont Blanc, with flavors such as mango and strawberry.
-In fact, all they have in common with the original is being made of a purée formed into vermicelli shapes.
+There are also fruit Mont Blanc, with flavors such as mango and strawberry, though they have little in common with the original Mont Blanc besides being made of a purée formed into vermicelli shapes.